 Richard has had a long-term commitment to rural and regional Australia, focusing on issues such as farm productivity and profitability, rural research and development, natural resource management, and our national plant and animal biosecurity systems.

-Richard is currently a member of the Board of the Academy of Technological Sciences and Engineering, and The Crawford Fund.
+Richard is currently a member of the Board of the Academy of Technological Sciences and Engineering, The Crawford Fund and Science in Australia Gender Equity Ltd.

 Professor Alex Zelinsky AO